Frequently Asked Questions

 Alcohol is readily available, but we do ask that our participants exercise restraint.
 Each participant will be required to sign a personal conduct pledge.
 Our reputation is our most prized asset.
 Violation of social norms and laws will not be tolerated.
 Public drunkenness and use of illicit drugs will be among the list of prohibited activities that will result in the early termination of participation in trip.

 If you have a certificated service dog, we will make every effort to ensure you are both taken care of.
-You will be required to vest your dog during our time on the Freedom to Liberty Tour and follow any rules or regulations pertaining to the dog while traveling.
+You will be required to vest your dog during our time on the Freedom to Liberty: A Mission of Healing retreat and follow any rules or regulations pertaining to the dog while traveling.

 No problem.
 We will work with you to accommodate your needs.